 This tutorial guides you in setting up a system for collecting Tweets.
-Not in Apache Spark or Apache Flink, but just in Python.
+Not in Apache Spark or Apache Flink, but just in Python + Tweepy.
 In many use cases, just a single computing node can collect enough Tweets to draw decent conclusions.
 In future blog posts, I will explain how to collect Tweets using a cluster (and with either Apache Spark or Apache Flink).
 But for now, lets focus on a simple Pythonic harvester!
+If you are interested in scraping a website, you should definitely read this article.

 Tweets are extremely useful for gathering opinions of thousands of people on a particular topic over time.
-Sadly, Twitter has revoked access to old Tweets (however, this Python package is still capable of doing so).
+Sadly, Twitter has revoked access to old Tweets (however, this Python package is still capable of doing so by making use of Twitter search functionality).
 Therefore, many developers harvest Tweets by using Twitters Streaming API and store them on their computing nodes.
 If you have enough computing nodes, you could consider collecting Tweets by using a cluster and cluster software, such as Apache Spark or Apache Flink.
 But if you have a small scale project, one Python script will be enough.
 In this tutorial, we will build a small Python script for retrieving and storing Tweets from the Streaming API.

 Setting up an account